TechnologiesBudgie/logdock-ce/README.md

 # LogDock Community Edition

+*This software comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.*

 LogDock is a self-hosted log observability platform shipped as a **single Go binary** with embedded admin UI and full CLI parity.
 No external dependencies.

 ## Features